-The Monaco V4 “Phantom” comes in a cutting-edge Carbon Matrix Composite case, with carbon fiber bridges, powered by TAG Heuer’s microscopic toothed micro-belt driven movement which features a linear weight which moves on a rail and ball bearings (the famous V4 design was originally unveiled to the public in 2004 and first brought to market in 2009).
+The Monaco V4 “Phantom” comes in a cutting-edge Carbon Matrix Composite case, with carbon fiber bridges, powered by TAG Heuer’s microscopic toothed micro-belt driven movement which features a linear weight that moves on a rail and ball bearings.

-An exposed dial that consists of 7 carbon fiber bridges, varing in shades of dark grey and black, are part of what make this particular timepiece so special.
-The indices, main plate and screws have been micro-blasted with a titanium carbide coating.
+The famous V4 design was originally unveiled to the public in 2004 and first brought to market in 2009.
+An exposed dial that consists of 7 carbon fiber bridges, varying in shades of dark grey and black, is part of what makes this particular timepiece so special.
+The indices, main plate, and screws have been micro-blasted with a titanium carbide coating.
 Even the hands are faceted and satin-finished, with a titanium carbide coating and anthracite grey SuperLuminova.
-The result, is an aggressive timepiece with an all matte black timepiece that is as cutting-edge on the inside, as it looks on the outside.
+The result is an aggressive timepiece with an all-matte black timepiece that is as cutting-edge on the inside, as it looks on the outside.

 According to TAG Heuer, “The name V4 refers to the V-shaped main plate which carries the four barrels mounted in two adjacent pairs on ball bearings.
 Angled at +/-13°, they are reminiscent of the cylinders in a Formula 1 engine.
 With its belt transmission and linear weight, which moves on a straight rail (patented) rather than the usual rotational movement, the Monaco V4 turns the fundamental principles of horological mechanics on their head.”

 The movement has 268 components in total, including 48 bright red rubies, that stand in stark contrast to the all-black movement.
 The oscillation rate is 4Hz and the power reserve is 42-hours.